sciber/deepoo-yolo11-litert/SPECS.md

 ## 3. Dataset Processing Strategy
-- The preprocessing script `src/data/preprocess.py` iterates over source masks to identify centers of all object segments.
+- The preprocessing script `src/data/preprocess.py` iterates over source masks to identify centers of all poo segments.
 - Data is split into train/val/test (80/10/10) using a fixed seed for reproducibility.
 - Centers closer than `MIN_SEGMENT_DIST` pixels are iteratively merged by replacing each pair with its midpoint until no pair violates the threshold.
-- For each center, assign a 640x640 square whose center is as close as possible to the object center while remaining fully inside the image.
+- For each center, assign a 640x640 square whose center is as close as possible to the poo center while remaining fully inside the image.
 - Filter cutout centers closer than `MIN_CUTOUT_DIST` pixels by merging to a midpoint that still keeps the 640x640 window inside image bounds.
 - If no valid square exists for an image, generate a random 640x640 square inside the image.
 - Crop image–mask pairs by the squares and save to:
   - `data/boxed_640x640/images/{train,val,test}`
   - `data/boxed_640x640/labels/{train,val,test}` (YOLO `*.txt` files)
 - Label file format (per line): `class_id x_center y_center width height` with all values normalized to [0, 1].
+- Class configuration: Single class 'poo' with ID 0 for fine-tuning from pre-trained YOLO11 weights.
 - Also generate `data/boxed_640x640/dataset.yaml` (fields: `path`, `train`, `val`, `test`, `names`).
 - Also generate `data/boxed_640x640/README.md` documenting the dataset.